 Do I tell my employer of expunged records?

-The answer is that you do not have to tell private employers that you had a previous conviction if the conviction has been expunged; however, if you are applying for a professional license with the state of California, or is you are asked about your criminal history in a court of law you must provide truthful answers.
-For example, if a defendant is applying for a nursing license with the state of California then he or she must be truthful when asked whether or not the applicant has any criminal convictions, even if the conviction was previously expunged; however, if the applicant then receives the nursing license and thereafter applies to work at Kaiser Permanente Hospital (a private employer) he or she does not need to reveal on an application that he or she was previously convicted of a crime.
+The answer is that you do not have to tell private employers that you had a previous conviction if the conviction has been expunged; however, if you are applying for a professional license with the state of California, or if you are asked about your criminal history in a court of law you must provide truthful answers.
+You must also be truthful on employment applications if an employer inquires about prior probation, parole, or arrests, as expungements deal with convictions.

 Am I eligible for an expungement?

 As stated above, almost all crimes are eligible for an expungement, even most felony crimes, so long as the defendant is not on probation and he or she is not facing new criminal charges.
 For cases that are not eligible for expungement a Certificate of Rehabilitation or a Pardon may be available for the defendant.

 The answer is no, an expungement does not seal a criminal record.
 The record will still be visible to anyone searching local databases for your criminal history; however, the display of the criminal record will show that the criminal case was dismissed.
 To seal a criminal arrest, please see Seal & Destroy a criminal arrest.